-Early plans for South Bristol Liveable Neighbourhood, funding, community and stakeholder engagement and how to stay informed about the project.
+Plans for South Bristol Liveable Neighbourhoods, funding, community and stakeholder engagement and how to stay informed about the project.

 We're starting to plan liveable neighbourhoods in the areas of Southville, Bedminster, and Windmill Hill.